NavyaManda/Reciept-Itemizer/README.md

 # Receipt- Itemizer Application

-The main aim of this application is to consume recipta and show a weekly report.
+The main aim of this application is to consume receipt a and show a weekly report.

 ## Instructions to run the application locally.
 1. Install Nodejs, https://nodejs.org/en/